JetBrains Rider 2024.3 Help

 To view the command output in the Run tool window, press Ctrl+Enter, to show the output in the Debug tool window, press Shift+Enter.

-Running script in the Debug tool window from the Run Anything popup
+Run an npm command in the Run or Debug tool window from the Run Anything popup

 Run scripts automatically on start-up